imperva/dsfkit/README.md

 </table>

 If you are familiar with Terraform, you can go over the example code and see what it consists of.
-The examples make use of the building blocks of the DSFKit - the modules, which can be found in the <a href="https://registry.terraform.io/search/modules?namespace=imperva&q=dsf-">Imperva Terraform Modules Registry</a>.
-As a convention, the DSFKit modules' names have a 'dsf' prefix.
+The examples make use of the building blocks of the eDSF Kit - the modules, which can be found in the <a href="https://registry.terraform.io/search/modules?namespace=imperva&q=dsf-">Imperva Terraform Modules Registry</a>.
+As a convention, the eDSF Kit modules' names have a 'dsf' prefix.

 Feel free to [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSe3_IoAtuIyLUf9crqXiJwo540iuTZ9l0K1I-uQ-CXRbZL7xA/viewform) if you need help choosing or customizing an example to suit your needs.